TeamADAPT/ADAPTbaby/BABES_ADAPTbaby_Progress.md

 [Keep all previous content here]

 ## Next Steps
-1. Continue expanding model capabilities by adding support for more AI models
+1. Test the newly added Groq model integration
 2. Update the user interface to display remaining API call quota
 3. Improve the user interface with a dark/light mode toggle and more interactive elements
 4. Create user guides and API documentation